-- Direct, implicit instruction across all core curriculum areas - Support for implementation of 90-minute literacy blocks in all kindergarten classes - Teacher time for implementing research-based, prescriptive intervention for struggling students - Additional teacher time for differentiating instruction to meet the needs of all students - Additional time for implementing needs-based flexible grouping
+- Direct, implicit instruction across all core curriculum areas - Support for implementation of 90-minute literacy blocks in all kindergarten classes - Teacher time for implementing research-based, prescriptive intervention for struggling students - Additional teacher time for differentiating instruction to meet the needs of all students - Additional time for implementing needs-based flexible grouping.
+K-2 students will have a Guided Reading and Independent Reading time, 3-6 students will utilize a walk to read model.

-In order to achieve these goals, the district reviewed projected class sizes in common branch classrooms in grades kindergarten through grade seven as well as student achievement data for all of the district's eight elementary schools, and 7th grade academy.
-As a result of the analysis, the district developed a plan that will use C4E funds to reduce class sizes across all nine elementary schools.
+In order to achieve these goals, the district reviewed projected class sizes in common branch classrooms, as well as encore areas in grades kindergarten through grade seven as well as student achievement data for all of the district's eight elementary schools, and 7th grade academy.
+As a result of the analysis, the district developed a plan that will use C4E funds to reduce class sizes and create flexibility in scheduling across all nine elementary schools.
 In addition to projected class size, the district reviewed the following performance indicators consistent with the District's Comprehensive Education Plan: